‘This Is Us’ EP Shares Finale Secrets & What Fans Can Expect Upon Show’s January Return

-Spoiler Alert: This story contains information regarding an episode of This Is Us which aired November 17, titled “Honestly.”
+Spoiler Alert: This story contains information regarding an episode of This Is Us that aired on November 17, titled “Honestly.”

 This Is Us Executive Producer Ken Olin has revealed some series finale secrets and details regarding the loose ends of the jaw-dropping mid-season ender that left viewers stunned.
-The show, which after four episodes will take a hiatus, will return on January 5 and reportedly delve deeper into some of the storylines that were teased thus far in Season 5.
+After four episodes, the show will take a hiatus and return on January 5.
+Reportedly, it will delve deeper into some of the storylines that were teased thus far in Season 5.

 In an interview with Deadline, Olin shared some of what fans can expect moving forward.
 The EP explained that the Pearson clan’s backstory will continue to be fleshed out.